dyo/dyo/docs/getting-started.md

 dio.createRender(HelloWorld)({text: 'Hello World'})
 ```

-Will mount a h1 element onto the page contents of which will be 'Hello World'.
+Will mount a h1 element onto the page the contents of which will be 'Hello World'.